Keyboard shortcuts

 Concepts

 fsPulse tracks the state of your filesystem over time using a temporal versioning model.
-The core entities — roots, scans, items, item versions, alerts, schedules, and tasks — form a layered model for understanding how your data evolves.
+The core entities — roots, scans, items, item versions, hash versions, schedules, and tasks — form a layered model for understanding how your data evolves.

 Root